Lummysloane/ansible-config-mgt/README.md

 Jenkins is now working

-New day of pushing to github
+New day of pushing to github is today